 I’ve been preparing to teach a couple of courses on leadership in an Agile environment and taking stock of those characteristics that make Agile Leaders successful.
 Reflecting on great Agile leaders that I know, a few key leadership traits that come to mind are as follows.

-- Humility - Great leaders are also open to feedback.
-They take in criticism and rather than defend, they demonstrate curiousity and openess.
+Great leaders are also open to feedback.
+They take in criticism and rather than defend, they demonstrate curiosity and openness.

-- Empathetic Listeners - Agile leaders tend to be great listeners who show empathy toward others.
+Agile leaders tend to be great listeners who show empathy toward others.
 They don’t cut others off or interrupt.
 They make others feel valued.
-They show that they are able to empathize and put themselves into the shoes of others.
+They show that they are able to empathize and put themselves in the shoes of others.
 They show that they genuinely care about people.

 “Build projects around motivated individuals.
 Give them the environment and the support they need, and trust them to get the job done”